 The Department of Health Sciences offers an on-campus, thesis-based, Master of Health Sciences (MHSc) program that is designed to provide students with the knowledge and skill to undertake a supervised research study in a relevant area of concern, within the broad definition of health.

 Completion of specific required courses, followed by selection of relevant elective courses, allows you to develop both breadth and depth in an area of research interest.
 Although you may choose to complete research studies using quantitative, qualitative, or mixed-method approaches, you are required to demonstrate beginning competence in both quantitative and qualitative methods.
 The structure of the program allows you to complete elective courses in research methods and/or in a discipline-based area of interest.

 Applicants must indicate their areas of interest for a thesis when applying to the program and must identify a potential supervisor.
 Admittance is dependent on faculty availability from among full-time faculty of the Department of Health Sciences.

 Specializations available within Health Sciences

 Applicants must choose a specialization as part of their Master of Health Sciences program.

 NOTE: Students completing the program as a Full-time student must complete all requirements within six terms (2 years) of continuous registration.
-Students completing the program as a Flexible Full-time student must complete all requirements within twelve terms (4 years) of continuous registration as follows: six terms (2 years) of continuous full-time registration followed by up to six additional terms (2 years) of continuous registration, during which no fees are required.
+Students completing the program as a Flexible Full-time student may complete the program requirements a minimum of three (3) years if the schedule and timetable allow.
+Flex-time students must complete all academic requirements in four (4) years (12 terms).

 Applicants for admission must be graduates of a recognized university, college, or institute as well as show evidence of scholarly achievement.
 Except where otherwise stated in the Admission Requirements of a particular program, degree students must have a four year bachelor's degree or its equivalent with at least second class standing (B) based on their last 20 half courses or equivalent.